pythonarcade/arcade/doc/programming_guide/screenshots_timestamps.rst

 Sometimes, you need to export data to separate files instead of :ref:`logging with lines of text.<logging>`.

-Arcade has a limited set of convience functions to help you save screenshots and other data this way.
+Arcade has a limited set of convenience functions to help you save screenshots and other data this way.

 Keep the following in mind: